Prepare for Grad School

 The timeline below is just a sample, meant to give an overview of what’s involved in applying to graduate school.
 Every graduate program is different, and some have rolling admission (where applications are reviewed as they arrive), while others have deadlines in the winter (December through March) for Fall semester admission.

 In addition to the steps described below, check out our YouTube Grad School 101 series for more advice on applying to graduate school, or our books in the Resource Center.
-Here's a selection of some of our books on graduate school, available in Wilson 303:
+Here's a selection of some of our books on graduate school, available in the CAP Resource Center within suite 3210 on the 3rd floor of the Student Success Center:

 To talk more about how to fit these steps into your own timeline, consider meeting with a career counselor.